-Step One: Trim When Your Cat Is in the Right Mood
+Step 1: Trim When Your Cat Is in the Right Mood

 You will want to do it when your cat is calm.
 That way, you will not have to fight to get the job done.

-Step Two: Hold Your Cat by the Scruff
+Step 2: Hold Your Cat by the Scruff

 There is an area on a cat’s neck called the scruff.
 This portion of fur is used by the cat’s mother to carry them around in their youth.
 It is not a very sensitive area and is well known to be the best place to firmly hold your cat.
 I do not mean you have to grab with all of your might, otherwise you may risk injury to your loved one and that is not something I endorse.